 Harry had burst into laughter and Theo and Draco had both stared on with somewhat stunned expressions.

-Eventually the Slytherins had vacated the compartment to return to wherever their trunks were stowed, leaving Harry and Tom alone, once again.
+Eventually the Slytherins had vacated the compartment to return to whatever compartment their trunks were stowed in, leaving Harry and Tom alone, once again.
 It was getting late and the sun was getting lower in the sky turning the clouds bright orange and purple.
-Harry yawned, stretch, and dug into his trunk to pull on his and Tom's school robes that they'd stowed together at the top of Harry's main compartment for easy access.
-He tossed Tom his and the two pulled them over their heads and got them situated quickly enough.
+Harry yawned, stretched, and dug into his trunk to pull on his and Tom's school robes that they'd stowed together at the top of Harry's main compartment for easy access.
+He tossed Tom his robes and the two put them on and then got situated quickly enough.
 They'd just sat back down when another knock came from their compartment door.

 Tom heaved an annoyed sigh.
 "More of your adoring admirers?" he asked with a tinge of exasperated sarcasm.

 Harry snorted.
 "Oh how the tables have turned," he mused quietly with am amused smirk.

 Tom rolled his eyes and flicked his wrist, wandlessly releasing the latch on the door and allowing it to slide open.